HandsOnDataViz/book/docs/HandsOnDataViz.md

 longitude coordinates, in order to [map your data as we’ll discuss in Chapter 8](map.html)

-Note: Lisa Charlotte Rost from Datawrapper has written a brilliant [blog post](https://blog.datawrapper.de/prepare-and-clean-up-data-for-data-visualization/) about cleaning and preparing your spreadsheet data for analysis and visualization, which we recommend for further reading.[16]
+For further reading, we recommend Lisa Charlotte Rost’s brilliant [Datawrapper blog post](https://blog.datawrapper.de/prepare-and-clean-up-data-for-data-visualization/) about cleaning and preparing your spreadsheet data for analysis and visualization.[17]

 Spreadsheets are great tools to find and replace data, split data into separate columns, or combine data into one column.
 But what if your data